bitmap/react-hook-inview/README.md

 Keep in mind that the first argument will return an array.

 ## Options
-The `useInViewEffect` hook has more limited options that match the default API.
+The `useInViewEffect` hook has more limited options that mirror the default API.
 ```js
 {
   root?: RefObject<Element> | null, // Optional, must be a parent of your ref